Mike-codelive/Mike-codelive/README.md

 - 👋 Hi, I’m @Mike-codelive
 - 👀 I’m interested in Front-End development
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning WordPress
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on landing page layouts and WordPress dev
-- 📫 How to reach me ...
+- 📫 How to reach me on mike-code.tk

 <!---
 Mike-codelive/Mike-codelive is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.